nextgis/ngf-tutorial/tutorials/5_4_vector_filtering/README.md

 });
 ```

-Very often, filtering occurs by the vector layer properties.
+Very often, filtering occurs using vector layer properties.
 For these purposes, a special syntax has been added that allows you to form complex queries without functions.
 This approach allows you to store the settings of the entire scene in a format that can be transmitted in JSON format.

 ```javascript
 ngwMap.addGeoJsonLayer({